melizalab/libtfr/README.rst

 The library will also calculate conventional windowed spectrograms and multitaper spectrograms.

 Libtfr has C and Python APIs.
-The Python package has been tested on CPython 3.7-3.11 and PyPy 3.7-3.10.
+The Python package has been tested on CPython 3.7-3.14 and PyPy 3.7-3.11, although wheels for some of these older versions may no longer be available.

 Python package